Website Feedback Widget: Definition, Examples, and Tools

 A thoughtfully placed website feedback widget is a powerful tool to uncover the actual experience your customers have with your brand.
 We’ve covered what they are, how best to implement them, and provided the very best website feedback tools for your consideration.

-With its free forever plan, Frill is a great option for startups or companies seeking a quick, elegant, lightweight solution.
+With its affordable plans, Frill is a great option for startups or companies seeking a quick, elegant, lightweight solution.
 You’ll get unlimited storage and team members, plus full access to all of our features that make collecting and prioritizing customer feedback easy.

 Go forth and discover what your customers really think.
 Frill can help.

-Sign up now for a free account with Frill and start putting those insights into action.
+Sign up now for a free trial of Frill and start putting user feedback into action.